Heaven's above - star-gazing in New Zealand

 Star Gazing Tours Twizel takes small group guided tours into a private out-of-town location for a light-pollution free night sky experience.
 With the help of a knowledgeable guide, visitors discover hidden gems in the night sky with their own eyes and through high quality binoculars.

-At nearby Aoraki Mt Cook’s Hillary Alpine Centre and Planetarium - the world’s southernmost planetarium offers sky tours with Big Sky Stargazing.
+At Aoraki Mt Cook’s Hillary Alpine Centre and Planetarium - the world’s southernmost planetarium offers sky tours with Big Sky Stargazing.
 The full dome digital planetarium incorporates a 3D theatre with 126 seats.
-Virtual tours of space explore the southern night sky, astronomical science through the ages and the mystery of black holes.
+Virtual tours of space explore the southern night sky, astronomical science through the ages and the mystery of black holes - a complete visual and educational orientation before venturing outside to view the night sky.

 Queenstown's Skyline - on a mountainside above the resort town - also offers winter season star gazing tours.
 Visitors can take the Skyline Gondola from downtown Queenstown to a special viewing area for a guided tour of the southern night sky.